remotelyliving/php-dns/README.md

 You could decide where you want to stream the events whether its to a log or somewhere else.
 The events are all safe to `json_encode()` without extra parsing.

 If you want to see how easy it is to wire all this up, check out [the repl bootstrap](https://github.com/remotelyliving/php-dns/tree/master/bootstrap/repl.php)

+### Logging

+All provided resolvers implement `Psr\Log\LoggerAwareInterface` and have a default `NullLogger` set at runtime.
+If you want a differen format, I would recommend implementing a logger subscriber.

 ### Tinkering